 The following description is a summary of the material terms of our stockholder rights plan.
 It does not restate these terms in their entirety.
 We urge you to read our stockholder rights plan because it, and not this description, defines the terms and provisions of our plan.
-We have filed a copy of the rights agreement that establishes our rights plan as an exhibit to our Current Report on Form 8-K, which was filed with the Commission on July 17, 2001.
+We have filed a copy of the rights agreement that establishes our rights plan as an exhibit to our registration statement on Form 8-A and as an exhibit to our Current Report on Form 8-K, each of which was filed with the Commission on July 16, 2001.